Conlin Columbia

 Phinney Ridge

 The north end is rich in community services such as libraries, transit, schools, and parks, but poor in affordable housing.
-Conlin Columbia is bringing together an experienced affordable housing developer, Woodland Park Methodist Church, and Ethiopian Community in Seattle to develop nearly 100 affordable apartments as well as a new home for the church.
+Conlin Columbia is bringing together an experienced affordable housing developer, Woodland Park Methodist Church, and Ethiopian Community in Seattle to develop more than 60 affordable apartments as well as a new home for the church.

 Columbia City

 This dynamic neighborhood is losing its diversity due to economic pressures, particularly a sharp drop in housing affordability.
 Conlin Columbia launched a community project with Jazz Night School, a neighborhood cultural organization which provides music education to adults, and LEMS, a Black-owned bookstore and community center.
-These two cultural organizations will each own a street-level spaces, debt-free; above them, 85 new affordable family-sized apartments will be owned and managed by a community based housing developer.
+These two cultural organizations will each own a street-level spaces, debt-free.
+Above them, roughly 85 new affordable family-sized apartments will be owned and managed by a community based housing developer.

 Downtown